-Feature Browser opens the Feature Browser dialog that lists many features in Band-in-a-Box and allows you to browse them, find the feature by text filter, read descriptions about the feature, find how to launch the feature, access to the online information or video about the feature, and do more.
+Feature Browser (/ Enter) opens the Feature Browser dialog that lists many features in Band-in-a-Box and allows you to browse them, find the feature by text filter, read descriptions about the feature, find how to launch the feature, access to the online information or video about the feature, and do more.

-Program Manuals (pdf) has a submenu with options for opening the program manuals.
+Program Manuals (pdf) shows menu items for opening the program manuals.

-Display Program Manual will open a .pdf file of the full Band-in-a-Box manual in Acrobat Reader.
+Display Program Manual will open a .pdf file of the full Band-in-a-Box manual.
 Follow the bookmarks to find specific topics.

-Display Program UPGRADE Manual will open a .pdf of the upgrade manual for this particular version of Band-in-a-Box, which may include new documentation not yet added to the full manual.
+Display Program Upgrade Manual will open a .pdf file of the upgrade manual for this particular version of Band-in-a-Box, which may include new documentation not yet added to the full manual.
 The upgrade manual is often a more convenient way to reference the new features in Band-in-a-Box without looking through the full manual.